-I’ve been driving manual transmission cars since I was 16, but I had only heard the terms “downshift” and “downshifting” related to gears.
+I’ve been driving manual transmission cars my entire life, but I had only heard the terms “downshift” and “downshifting” related to gears.

-A couple years ago, I was delighted to discover the same terms can apply to our lifestyles.
+A couple years ago, I was delighted to discover downshifting can apply to our lifestyles:

-Since I just quit my corporate 9-to-5 job last week, now is the perfect time to revisit downshifting.
+Since I just quit my corporate 9-to-5 job, now is the perfect time to revisit downshifting.
 The definition above is very fitting; the only difference is “less highly paid” means “nada” for me right now.

 If you’re interested in simple living but don’t know where to begin, downshifting is a great place to start.
 If any of your friends or family express interest in slow or simple living, this is a great post to share with them to get them started on their journey.

 I did a bunch of research on downshifting so you can just read the highlights in this post.
 Here are the best definitions and descriptions of downshifting I came across:

 “Downshifting means working towards simple living by making conscious choices to leave materialism behind and move on to a more sustainable lifestyle.” — Choosing Voluntary Simplicity(1)